fannymissillier/fannymissillier.github.io/index.md

 This analysis is useful, but we expected it to be more telling.
 We observe that names of Hispanic and Romance origin contain more liquid consonants (such as [l] and [r]), while Slavic and English names show a greater presence of plosives (such as [p] and [t]).
 Nasals (such as [m] and [n]) are particularly frequent in Slavic and Hispanic names, but less so in Asian names.
 On the whole, the phonetic structures of names reflect the specific features of each origin.

 We now know how to recognize a character's origin from his or her first name.
 Now we want to know if it's a nice character we're going to get attached to, or a disgusting one who's going to disgust us.

-## IV.
-ORIGIN ANALYSIS - autre titre

-Our dataset doesn't show the ethnic origins of the characters' first names.
-This is where the expertise of the AdadaSurMonBidet team comes in.
-We found an additional dataset (“Name Ethnicity Dataset” in the 'Resources' tab) that includes almost 14,000 first names with their ethnic origin.
-We developed a predictive model based on this additional dataset, so that we could generalize to our entire dataset.
-Impressive, isn't it?
-With an accuracy of 72%, we were able to establish the ethnic origins of our characters' first names for further research.
-Our categories for origins are: “Slavic”, “Romance”, “East Asian”, “English-Speaking” and “Hispanic”.

 ## V. SENTIMENTAL ANALYSIS ANALYSIS - autre titre